prebid/prebid.github.io/prebid-server/features/pbs-module-storage.md

 ---
 layout: page_v2
 sidebarType: 5
-title: Prebid Server | Features | Module Storage
+title: Prebid Server | Features | Cache Storage
 ---

-# Prebid Server | Features | Module Storage
+# Prebid Server | Features | Cache Storage

 This reference is describes how Prebid Server [module](/prebid-server/pbs-modules/) authors can take advantage of storing data needed by their module.

 The Prebid Server team recommends one of these solutions:

 1. Use internal application data structures like `com.github.benmanes.caffeine.cache.Caffeine`: This provides the fastest approach but is not suitable if you have large amounts of data or need a centralized cache.
-2. Using module cache via PBC: Check the [Module Storage endpoints](/prebid-server/endpoints/pbs-endpoints-pbc.html#module-storage).
+2. Using data cache via PBC: Check the [Storage endpoints](/prebid-server/endpoints/pbs-endpoints-pbc.html#storage).
 This approach provides a centralized caching solution that will be available from each PBS instance configured to connect to the PBC application.

 ## Using Prebid Cache